 A person’s role in the buying process also depends on the product sold.
 For example, a security architect may be a decision-maker for a security product, but he or she is considered only an influencer for an application management solution.

-The most effective approach is to create customized segmentation logic that fits your business.
+The most effective approach is to create customized B2C market segmentation logic that fits your business.